omegaml/omegaml/docs/source/guide/datasets/store_retrieve.rst

 External Sources
 ----------------

-Any Python tools can be used to retrieve data from external sources and ingest into omega|ml datasets.
+Any Python tools can be used to retrieve data from external sources and ingest into omega-ml datasets.
 For example, you could use the Pandas' library :code:`pd.read_csv` to read a remote csv file and insert it into :code:`om.datasets`: